How to qualify for Right to Manage

 Setting up the Right to Manage Company

 The first step towards exercising the right to manage is to set up the right to manage company (“the RTM Company”).
 Regulations prescribe the RTM Company’s constitution.
 Also, it should include in its name the words “RTM Co Limited”.
 The RTM Company is limited by guarantee.

 Any qualifying tenant deserves to (but doesn’t have to) be a member of the RTM Company at any time.
 Particularly, a qualifying tenant only deserves to be a member of the RTM Company that relates to their building.
 Under the Companies Act 2006, a company need only have one director.
 However, larger developments are likely to appoint more than one director.
 How long does an eviction take?

 How to exercise the Right to Manage

-Before exercising the right to manage, the RTM Company must first have served notice of invitation to participate in all qualifying tenants, to invite the residents to join the RTM Company.
+Before exercising the, the RTM Company must first have served notice of invitation to participate in all qualifying tenants, to invite the residents to join the RTM Company.
 This is a prescribed form of notice.
 The qualifying tenants have at least 14 days to respond.
-In order to then exercise the right to manage, 50% or more of the qualifying tenants must participate in the claim and join the RTM Company.
+In order to then exercise the RTM, 50% or more of the qualifying tenants must participate in the claim and join the RTM Company.
 For developments with two or more blocks, each building individually must have 50% or more of the qualifying tenants from each block participate.
 Buy to let mistakes